nitisha153-dha/pizza_runner/README.md

 https://leetcode.com/problemset/database/
 🏁 Conclusion

-This project demonstrates how SQL can be used to clean messy real-world datasets and generate meaningful business insights.
-By analyzing customer orders, delivery performance, and revenue data, we can improve operational efficiency, customer experience, and overall business decision-making.
+This project demonstrates how SQL can transform messy real-world data into meaningful business insights.
+It covers data cleaning, transformation, analysis, and reporting to improve decision-making in a food delivery system.